Leaderboard

 6 points

-The expensive plastic frame was purchased used, ridden hard for years, and then handed down to my son when I got a new bike.
+2. The expensive plastic frame was purchased used, ridden hard for years, and then handed down to my son when I got a new bike.
 And when he cracked the frame, it was repaired with glue and fabric.
 And he paid for it himself from his hard-earned wages and we supported a local craftsman in the process.
 Hard to see much downside.
 We are all happy.
-And you should probably convert your lawn to a vegetable garden or wildlife habitat since maintaining lawns is a huge waste of resources, though we will be happy to stay off of it all the same.5 points
+And you should probably convert your lawn to a vegetable garden or wildlife habitat since maintaining lawns is a huge waste of resources, though we will be happy to stay off of it all the same.

 4 points